Regret, stability & fairness in matching markets with bandit learners

-\section{Introduction}
+\section{INTRODUCTION}

 When individuals compete for resources, it is often assumed that every individual has access to knowledge that allows them to determine which resources they prefer.
 For example, consider choosing a primary care physician or selecting a career path.
 Some individuals may have insider knowledge about physicians or careers, e.g., due to previous experiences or advice relayed by friends.
 Others are left in the dark.
 Those in the dark can only obtain knowledge through costly trial and error, which can be further frustrated by the presence of competition.
 For example, if members of a group are repeatedly denied opportunities in academia due to competition, they may never obtain the requisite knowledge to make an informed decision about pursuing a career in academia.

 In this work, we are interested in the interplay between \emph{learning} and \emph{competition}.
 Specifically, we are motivated by the question: How does competition affect an individual's ability to make informed decisions and ultimately the individual's long-term outcomes?

 To address this question, we study the \emph{two-sided, competitive matching market}.
 In this setting, there are two types of agents.
 For linguistic convenience, we call agents on one side of the market \emph{users} and those on the other \emph{providers}.
 Each user has a set of preferences over providers, and vice versa.
 In a matching market, users and providers are paired one-to-one in an assignment is known as the \emph{matching}.
 Since a user can be paired to at most one provider at a given time, and vice versa, there is \emph{competition} between agents whose preferences overlap.
 Such markets are ubiquitous and include sellers competing to show advertisements to social media users, students competing for internships, residents competing for housing, and more.

 In order to study how knowledge affects the outcomes of individuals in competition, we extend this problem to include a \emph{learning} component, as described next.